zhva/Android-app/pixie/README.md

     - [ ] Scrolling is Implemented using a [LazyList](https://developer.android.com/jetpack/compose/lists#lazy)
 - [ ] Gallery Items width is calculated dynamically with given available screensize

-## Optional Tasks

-The Following Tasks are optional and not required for passing the course.
-The Additional Tasks are worth a total of **20** Points

 ### Task 10: ViewModel on Home - *5P*